Skip to content

 WORKDIR /workspace

-# Run supervisor + terminal (interactive)
+# Run client + terminal (interactive)

 CMD ["/bin/sbsh"]